 - Have at least 3 years of professional working experience

-- Have the commitment and permission to invest 1 working day each month (for the total program 12 working days)
+- Have the commitment and permission to invest at least 1 working day each month (indication is 12 to 15 days)

 Jan van den Herik